JetSetIlly/Gopher2600/README.md

 ## Resources used

-The Stella project (https://stella-emu.github.io/) was used as a reference for video output.
-In the absence of VCS hardware (which I don't have) Stella was the only option I had for checking video accuracy.
+The Stella project (https://stella-emu.github.io/) was used as a visual reference for video output.
+In the absence of VCS hardware (which I didn't have during initial TIA development) Stella was the only option I had for checking video accuracy.

-In addition, Stella was used as reference
+In addition, Stella was used as reference in the following areas:

 * During the development of the CDF cartridge formats.
 These recent formats don't seem to be documented anywhere accept in the Stella source.